 During the 2024 European Symposium for Detention Houses, we planted the seeds for change.
 In 2026, changemakers leave Tirana with connected roots - grounded in a shared commitment and ready to grow into lasting impact.

 The Commitment Forum, featuring the Wall of Intent, launches the #1000HOUSES campaign.
 This collective call to action aligns policies, practices, and partnerships to make this change real.
 Every commitment makes a difference, from individuals to organisations, from local citizens to justice experts.
-Become one of the 10 000 voices for change!

 The Symposium is co-organised with the RESCALED Ambassador for Albania, Olta Qejvani.
 Albania is in a period of ongoing justice reform, shaped by efforts to strengthen the rule of law and to align national practices with European standards in the context of its European Union integration process.
 This creates a timely and relevant moment to reflect on how deprivation of liberty is understood and implemented.

-Hosting the European Symposium on Detention Houses in Tirana provides a space for exchange, learning, and collaboration between European and Western Balkan actors.
-It contributes to shared understanding, supports reform processes, and strengthens connections across the region in line with a common European perspective on justice.
+Albania offers an important setting for engaging with the RESCALED vision and mission.
+Introducing and discussing detention houses supports constructive dialogue at both national and regional levels.
+The symposium provides a space for exchange, learning, and collaboration between European and Western Balkan actors, contributing to shared understanding, supporting reform processes, and strengthening connections across the region in line with a common European perspective on justice reform.

 Ticket registration